MalCVE: Malware Detection and CVE Association Using Large Language Models: Discussion

 \citet{malbert} reported a 97.6\% accuracy in malware detection using a fine-tuned model.
 In comparison, our approach achieved a mean accuracy of 97\%, with some models reaching 100\%.
 These results provide evidence that generic LLMs, when combined with effective decompilation and deobfuscation techniques, can achieve malware detection performance comparable to that of fine-tuned models.

-Previous LLM-based malware detection studies were conducted using fewer than 250 samples.
-For example, \citet{walton2025exploringlargelanguagemodels} reported results based on 200 Android APKs, while the PE ransomware study by Li, Zhu, and Zhang \cite{PE-Ransomware-Image-Detection} used an imbalanced dataset of 221 executables.
-In contrast, our evaluation includes 3,839 JAR files, providing greater statistical reliability.
-Additionally, we evaluated multiple LLMs, demonstrating the generalizability of our approach.
+Previous LLM-based malware detection studies generally operated on fewer than \emph{250} samples.
+Walton et al. \cite{walton2025exploringlargelanguagemodels} reported results on only 200 Android APKs.
+The PE ransomware workwork of \cite{PE-Ransomware-Image-Detection} used an imbalanced set of 221 executables.
+Our evaluation covers 3,839 JAR files, yielding a much stronger statistical confidence.
+Additionally, we compared multiple LLM models and showed the generalizability of our approach.

 Both \citet{google-malware-analysis} and \citet{walton2025exploringlargelanguagemodels} rely on prompt engineering approaches that require a security expert to manually inspect and refine the model’s narrative outputs.
 In contrast, our pipeline is fully automated.
 A fixed zero-shot prompt generates a structured JSON verdict that can be directly integrated into downstream systems.
 This approach reduces, and in some cases eliminates, the need for human intervention in determining whether a file is malicious or benign.